Features in Configuration Manager technical preview version 2007

-- The Admin User role for the Configuration Manager Microservice application in Azure AD.
+- The Admin User role for the Configuration Manager Microservice application in Microsoft Entra ID.

-- Add the role in Azure AD from Enterprise applications > Configuration Manager Microservice > Users and groups > Add user.
-Groups are supported if you have Azure AD premium.
+- Add the role in Microsoft Entra ID from Enterprise applications > Configuration Manager Microservice > Users and groups > Add user.
+Groups are supported if you have Microsoft Entra ID P1 or P2.

 View hardware inventory

 - In the Configuration Manager console, go to the Assets and Compliance workspace and select the Devices node.